 Tests may include:

-- Colposcopy —a lighted device to examine the cervix
+- Colposcopy —a lighted scope is used to view the cervix

 - Biopsy —a sample of cervical tissue or lymph nodes is removed for testing